jakecastillo/FTakeHome/README.md

 Objective: Take in a JSON object with team members and applicants and find a way to see if applicants are compatible with team members.

-Approach: Bottom-up - build a framework that takes in the important information and returns strong feedback.
+Approach: Bottom-up! build a framework that takes in the important information and returns strong feedback.

 # How to compile
 Jupyter Notebook is a Python tool that allows you to step your code and from a presentation standpoint allows people who are looking at it a better sense into what went into each step of the process.